Cessup/alebrije-multiplatform-kotlin/README.md

 This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop (JVM).
+It is an application to make some module to a ecommerce but that contains some general features.

 > The project is also available [with native UI written in Jetpack Compose and SwiftUI](https://github.com/Cessup/alebrije-multiplatform-kotlin).
 >